 - Social media can become extremely addictive as some individuals are more worried about portraying a perfect life on their social media profile, rather than actually experiencing it.
 This addiction can lead to a drop in productivity, causing grades to plummet or even limit an individual’s progress.
 In some extreme cases, users are forced to attend rehab centres to get over their social media addictions and to help return to a normal life.

-Social Media Affect on Today’s Society:
+Social Media’s Effect on Today’s Society

-Social Media’s effect on modern politics:
+Social Media’s Effect on Modern Politics

 Social media plays huge rolls in modern day politics and is one of (if not) the most valuable assets that parties use to gain votes.
 This is down to the pure reach of social media and its capabilities to be seen by millions of people in a matter of minutes.
 Take a look back at the last election campaigns in the UK and see how both parties spent millions on social media to help tarnish each other’s names and policies.

-Social Media’s effect on business:
+Social Media’s Effect on Business

 Social media has changed the way most businesses operate and run on a daily basis with 91% of large corporate businesses having two or more different social media profiles interacting and promoting products.

-Social Media’s effect on individual’s:
+Social Media’s Effect on Individuals